 Codes of practice provide detailed information on how you can achieve the standards required under the work health and safety laws.

-Codes do not replace these laws, but can help you understand what you need to do to comply with specific regulations and to provide a safe and healthy workplace.
+Codes don't replace these laws, but can help you understand what you need to do to comply with specific regulations and provide a safe and healthy workplace.

 How codes take effect in Tasmania

 In consultation with state and territory governments, Safe Work Australia has developed model codes of practice that support work health and safety laws.